Are you getting enough sleep?

 4. Start ironing!

 That was the advice I was given when I had trouble getting to sleep.
 It felt like a joke, a bad female joke?
-Sounds like hard core advice to me.
-The idea behind the comment is to do something that is mind numbingly boring.
+Sounds like hardcore advice to me.
+The idea behind the comment is to do something that is mind-numbingly boring.
 A task or a job that requires no thought, something that you don’t have to think about.
 In my world reading a book is not the way to get to sleep.
-I read a book, I LIVE in that book in that moment in that passion.
+I read a book, I LIVE in that book at that moment in that passion.
 I get excited, I get over emotional and my brain waves start firing off, I do not get sleepy.

 5. Exercise Like a LUNATIC